matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 federated server, but the human can figure that out by trying again with a slight variation on the date or something.

+Clients could abuse this new API for getting the `m.room.create` event, so servers might want to put extra care into optimizing whatever lookups they do.
+The create event contains quite a lot of information that a client needs in order to operate, so it is frequently requested by said clients.
+For example, the room type and room version (for displaying warnings about stability).

 ## Alternatives